Acronix98/Superstar/README.md

-# The Superstar Quest
+# Superstar
-The Superstar Quest is a Super Mario Odyssey mod for NSML created by Acronix98.
+Superstar is a Super Mario Odyssey mod for NSML created by Acronix98.